 To better understand the digital opportunity, we identified ten relevant public-sector use cases based on an analysis of more than 400 digital solutions in sub-Saharan Africa and interviews with more than 70 ag-tech and other private-sector players, government officials, and development partners.
 We identified gaps in the existing solutions and potential areas for public-sector intervention (Exhibit 1; see sidebar, “Methodology”).
 We grouped the resulting use cases into four categories:

-government savings and more effective management of food security and
+- government savings and more effective management of food security and agricultural transformation

 The impact of these use cases varies significantly.
 Nonetheless, to illustrate the power of digital solutions to support agricultural transformation, let us consider a digital food balance sheet (FBS).
 This tool measures the consumption, production and yields, trade levels, commodity prices, and stocks of food in a country.
 It draws data from stakeholders across the government and the private sector, such as the revenue authority for formal trade and industry associations for informal trade.
 A well-functioning FBS can support national food security by providing accurate and reliable information to support more-effective policy decisions on trade and food reserve disbursement.
 It can also inform actions of consumers, farmers, and producers, and aid in the deployment of food relief from development partners.